-There's a great pity about the unmanned vehicle bumper sticker - not just that many of the vehicles displaying them already seem to be driverless - but a great pity in how the bible is misused so often in this way.
-For example, Jesus is not talking here about a magical rapture; instead he is talking about the 'ordinary' ills and woes that will beset people.
+Let me begin by saying that Jesus is not talking here about a magical rapture; instead he is talking about the 'ordinary' ills and woes that will beset people.
 So let's take another look in some detail at just what Jesus did say - and why - and to whom - and perhaps we will be able to see that what he had to say to his listeners is equally for us as well.

-To avoid misusing the bible, it is always critically important to understand the context of any given passage.
+In order to avoid misusing the bible, it is always critically important to understand the context of any given passage.
 In today's reading from Luke's gospel, Jesus is in Jerusalem, in the final days before his arrest and execution.
 He has warned his closest followers about those catastrophic events soon to unfold, but they don't seem to have caught on how serious it all is.
 I think we can understand how Jesus, focused upon the events that would forever change in a foundational way how we can be reconciled with God, how he might be just a little bit sensitive about people being superficial in their faith, and sensitive about people being distracted by the tinsel with which the faith is often obscured.

+Our text opens with an example of the faith being obscured by shiny things.
 "Oooh!"
 "Aaaah!"
 The religious tourists, gathered in front of the Temple, gush with wonder and awe at the things that man hath wrought - in God's name, of course!
 "Oooh!"
 "Aaah!"
 "Look at those huge stones, and the way they're put together.
 Check out the magnificent doors, and the tile floors, and the fixtures.
-It's enough to make you believe!"
-I heard plenty of these comments as we toured some impressive cathedrals in England.
+Wow!"
+You can hear plenty of these comments if you tour the impressive cathedrals in England and Europe.
 Luke has even included some of those very same comments in his gospel, quoting people talking about how "the temple was adorned with beautiful stones and gifts dedicated to God."

-How then did Jesus speak to those tourists?
+So how then did Jesus speak to those tourists?
 Was he frustrated?
 Perhaps a little.
 Disappointed?
 Maybe.
 Saddened?
 Quite likely.
-One more time Jesus spoke to the people, hoping to convey to them how transient are the things built by humans, even if they last a thousand years or more, and how insignificant such buildings are compared to the power of the love of God. "... not one stone will be left upon another" Jesus said, beginning to describe to them the very real catastrophe that would indeed follow within a generation.
+But in any event, one more time Jesus spoke to the people around him, hoping to convey to them how transient are the things built by humans, even if they last a thousand years or more, and how insignificant such buildings are compared to the power of the love of God. "... not one stone will be left upon another" Jesus said, beginning to describe to them the very real catastrophe that would indeed follow within a generation.